jonathanlocke/jonathanlocke.github.io/unpublished/logging.md

         }
     }

-The *Logger.log(Message)* method adds the given message to each *Log* that is attached to the *Logger*.
-There are a variety of *Logs* available, including:

-* *ConsoleLog*
-* *EmailLog*
-* *FileLog*

-Logs can be added from the command line with -DKIVAKIT_LOG.
-They can be filtered by log level with -DKIVAKIT_LOG_LEVEL, and asynchronous logging can be turned off with -DKIVAKIT_LOG_SYNCHRONOUS=false.
-For details, see [kivakit system properties](https://github.com/Telenav/kivakit/blob/master/documentation/developing/system-properties.md) and [kivakit-kernel logging](https://github.com/Telenav/kivakit/blob/master/kivakit-kernel/documentation/logging.md).

-The *Listener.onMessage(Message)* method simply calls *log()* with any messages that it hears.
-This is an especially powerful design, because a *Logger* can be plugged in anywhere that a *Listener* is accepted, and listeners are used throughout KivaKit.
-Messages can be routed through a chain of *Repeater*s and anywhere along the way (or most typically at the end of the chain), they can be logged.
-The design for the logging frameworks above is more special-purpose where messages are only intended to be logged.
+The *Listener.onMessage(Message)* method here simply calls *log()* with any messages that it hears.
+This is an especially powerful design, because a *Logger* can be plugged in anywhere that a *Listener* is accepted, and listeners are commonly accepted throughout KivaKit.
+A message can be routed through a chain of *Repeater*s, and anywhere along the way (although most typically at the end of the chain), the message will be logged if it is transmitted to a *Logger*.

-*Logger* instances can be retrieved from *LoggerFactory*:
+*Logger* instances are created by *LoggerFactory*:

     public class LoggerFactory
     {